If you’re using account-based marketing you’ll understand the importance of targeting certain accounts immediately as soon as they hit your website.

-Our Targeted Accounts feature allows for you to create lists based on your high value Accounts or Opportunities and later on trigger specific experiences or alerts for the visitors that belong to these Accounts and Opportunities as soon as they hit your site.
+Our Targeted Accounts feature allows for you to create lists based on your high-value accounts or opportunities to later trigger specific Experiences or alerts for the visitors that belong to these Accounts and Opportunities as soon as they hit your site.

-To get started, you’ll want to open up your Qualified account and browse to your Salesforce integration section and click on ‘Targeted Accounts.’
+To get started, you’ll want to open up your Qualified account and browse to your Salesforce integration section and click on Target Accounts.

-You can create lists based on any criteria in Salesforce including custom fields such as ‘Tier’ or standard fields such as Account Owner or Type.
-We recommend also creating a few lists for your Open Opportunities as well, allowing for you to later on alert your sales team when one of their Open Opportunities is on the site.
+You can create lists based on any criteria in Salesforce including custom fields such as "Tier" or standard fields such as account owner or type.
+We recommend also creating a few lists for your open opportunities, allowing you to alert your sales team when one of their open opportunities is on the site.

 Once you’ve created your list, make sure to name it something descriptive and save.

-To see the list, you’ll use the tab on the same page called “Accounts" where we'll show all Accounts matching your list criteria.
-Click on this tab to see your Accounts start to load onto the page.
-Keep in mind, you’ll want to add in filter criteria first in order for Qualified to populate your list.
+To see the list, you’ll use the tab on the same page called “Accounts" where we'll show all accounts matching your list criteria.
+Click on this tab to see your accounts start to load onto the page.
+Next, add filter criteria in order for Qualified to populate your list.

-It’s important to note that the domain names given here must be correct in order for us to match visitors that come to your site with your Target Accounts.
-If no domain name is provided here for your Accounts, we’ll not be able to match visitors correctly and any Experiences you’ve created specifically for these Accounts will not fire properly.
+It’s important to note that the domain names given here must be correct in order for us to match website visitors to your Target Accounts.
+If no domain name is provided here for your accounts, we’ll not be able to match visitors correctly and any experiences you’ve created specifically for these Accounts will not fire properly.

 You can use any website address format that is valid, such as: